K-1 Visa Interview Questions

-- What has been the primary mode of communication during long-distance portions of the relationship?
+- What has been the primary mode of communication during any long-distance portions of the relationship?

-- What language does your fiancé(e) speak?
+- What language does your fiancé primarily speak?
 Do you understand each other’s language?

 Example of Questions about the Planned Wedding/Marriage

-Since both the US sponsor and the Thai applicant plan to marry within 90 days after entering the U.S., the consular officer will expect you to have most of the details about the planned marriage or marriage ceremony.
+Since both the US K-1 Visa sponsor and the Thai applicant must marry within 90 days of entering the US as per process requirements, the consular officer will expect you to have most of the details about the marriage and marriage ceremony planned already.
 Questions along these lines may look like this: